Designing your study

 It’s increasingly common to pre-register a study, sharing your research plan with the goal of improving the quality and transparency of studies and, in the case of reviews, avoiding duplication.

-Open Science Framework (OSF) – maintained by the Center for Open Science (COS), the Open Science Framework provides a place to document and archive study designs, materials, and data.
-Particularly relevant for quantitative studies
+- Open Science Framework (OSF) is maintained by the Center for Open Science (COS) and provides a place to document and archive study designs, materials, and data.
+This is particularly relevant for quantitative studies.

 Data sharing

 Data sharing aims to facilitate maximum benefits of research data to the widest possible community.
 The aim behind data sharing is to make your data discoverable for potential reuse while respecting the confidentiality and privacy of research participants.
 Increasingly, journals, publishers and funding bodies require data underpinning research to be deposited in an accessible repository.
-More information on data sharing can be found at:
+More information on data sharing can be found using the below resources.

-Research data policy is aimed at Economic and Social Research Council (ESRC) funded projects, this policy is a useful for key issues related to research data including copyright, confidentiality, security and ethics.
+- Guidance on research data policy by UK Research and Innovation is aimed at Economic and Social Research Council (ESRC) funded projects.
+This policy is a useful for key issues related to research data including copyright, confidentiality, security and ethics.

 Dissemination

-It’s important to start thinking about how you plan to disseminate your findings (Step 9) earlier in your project than you might imagine because it will inform other decisions, like what you’ll need to report, the notes you’ll need to keep to inform that reporting, and the level of detail you’ll be expected to present.
+It’s important to start thinking about how you plan to disseminate your findings earlier in your project than you might imagine.
+It will inform other decisions, like what you’ll need to report, the notes you’ll need to keep to inform that reporting, and the level of detail you’ll be expected to present.

-The EQUATOR Network (Enhancing the QUAlity and Transparency Of health Research) provides a comprehensive set of reporting guidelines you can follow for most study designs.
+The Enhancing the QUAlity and Transparency Of health Research (EQUATOR) Network provides a comprehensive set of reporting guidelines you can follow for most study designs.

 If you’re writing a book or journal article, you’ll need to think about the type of access you want for your work.
 Are you planning to submit to a publisher, perhaps one working with a professional association who uses its revenue to fund professional activities?